facebook/watchman/website/_docs/watchman-make.md

 ### Targets

-`watchman-make` is target-centric; you tell it about one or more build targets and their dependencies, and it will then trigger the build for those targets as changes are detected.
+You can tell `watchman-make` about one or more build targets and their dependencies, and it will then trigger the build for those targets as changes are detected.